As we push deeper into 2016 some Samsung Galaxy smartphone and tablet owners are still waiting for their Android Marshmallow update.

 Samsung’s latest security update comes with several important patches and you can read the specific patch notes on the company’s website.

-We expect the September security patches to start rolling out to more flagship models in the United States, and countries around the world in the near future so be on the lookout as we push deeper into the month.
+We expect the October security patches to start rolling out to more flagship models in the United States, and countries around the world in the near future.
+Be on the lookout as we push deeper and deeper into the month.

 Samsung Galaxy Note 7 Android 6.0.1 Update